multigcs/riocore/README.md

 Furthermore, the complete configuration and hal is generated. a json configuration file serves as the basis

+* no Soft-Core / logic only
+* no jitter
+* fast and small
+* communication via SPI (with Raspberry PI 4) or Ethernet
+* generated verilog-code / setup via json files (free pin-selection)
+* using free FPGA-Toolchain or commercial (depends on the FPGA)
+* runs on many FPGA's (like ICE40, ECP5, MAX10, Artix7, Gowin, CycloneIV, ...)
+* supports Open and Closed-Loop
+* multiple and mixed joint types (like Stepper, DC-Servo, RC-Servo)

 ## Help <a name = "help"></a>

 * [LinuxCNC-Forum (en)](https://forum.linuxcnc.org/18-computer/49142-linuxcnc-rio-realtimeio-for-linuxcnc-based-on-fpga-ice40-ecp5)